 Linda J. Thayer

-Linda Thayer focuses her practice on patent litigation and administrative trial procedures to request review of the patentability of issued patents outside of litigation, such as post-grant review, inter partes review, and the transitional program for review of covered business method (CBM) patents.
-Ms. Thayer has litigation experience in federal and state courts, serving as lead counsel in patent litigations and interferences.
-She conducts due diligence investigations in connection with investments and mergers and acquisitions, and advises clients on worldwide patent portfolio development, management, licensing, and sales.
+Linda Thayer focuses her practice on patent litigation and administrative trial procedures before the Patent Trial and Appeal Board (PTAB) of the U.S. Patent and Trademark Office (USPTO) to request review of the patentability of issued patents outside of litigation, including post-grant review (PGR), inter partes review (IPR), and review of covered business method (CBM) patents.
+She serves as lead counsel in patent litigations, interferences, and PTAB proceedings.
+Ms. Thayer conducts due diligence investigations in connection with investments and mergers and acquisitions, and advises clients on worldwide patent portfolio development, management, licensing, and sales.

-Ms. Thayer’s technical experience includes computer hardware and software, ERP and cloud-based systems, computer security, watermarking, digital signatures, SSL, ePayments and mobile transactions, smart cards, wireless communication devices and systems, digital video, video games, MPEG, data compression and storage, digital rights management (DRM), signals analysis, display devices, voice recognition, and robotics.
-From her prior industry experience, she is uniquely qualified in the areas of encryption and cryptography.
+Ms. Thayer's technical experience includes computer hardware and software, ERP and cloud-based systems, computer security, encryption, watermarking, digital signatures, SSL, ePayments and mobile transactions, smart cards, wireless communication devices and systems, digital video, video games, MPEG, data compression and storage, digital rights management (DRM), signals analysis, display devices, voice recognition, and robotics.
+From her prior industry experience, she is uniquely qualified in the areas of cryptography and cybersecurity.

 - Princeton Digital v.
-Harmonix (D. Del.).
-Representing Harmonix and Electronic Arts against claims of infringement of a patent relating to controlling a virtual game environment.
+Harmonix (D. Del., PTAB).
+Representing Harmonix and Electronic Arts against claims of infringement of a patent relating to controlling a virtual game environment, including acting as lead counsel in two IPR proceedings involving the same patent.

 - McRo (Planet Blue) v.
 Harmonix (D. Del.).
 Defending Harmonix against claims of infringement relating to digital animation of lip synchronization and facial expression.

 - AI Automation v.
 Harmonix (E.D.
 Tex.).
-Successfully achieved early resolution of patent infringement lawsuit.
+Successfully achieved for Harmonix an early resolution of patent infringement lawsuit.

 - RPost Holdings, Inc. v.
 Swiss Post (C.D.
 Cal.).
 Defended Swiss Post against claims of infringement by RPost regarding digital authentication patents.

 - Brooks Automation v.
 Telemark-TFI (N.D.
 Cal.).
-Represented Brooks Automation in asserting patents related to cryogenic refrigeration against Telemark-RFI, and successfully negotiating an early conclusion to the litigation that resulted in a license.
+Represented Brooks Automation in asserting patents related to cryogenic refrigeration and successfully negotiating an early conclusion to the litigation that resulted in a license.

 - Continental Equipment Co. v.
 Consolidated Sterilizer (D. Kan.).
 Defended Consolidated Sterilizer against claims of patent infringement involving steam sterilizer water-saving systems.

-- Intertrust v.
+- Intertrust Technologies v.
 Macrovision (N.D.
 Cal.).
-Lead counsel for Intertrust Technologies in two patent interferences and the subsequent appeal to the Northern District of California involving patents and applications relating to digital rights management.
-Obtained several successful judgments before Board of Patent Appeals and Interferences in favor of Intertrust, including a finding of inequitable conduct by opponent, resulting in favorable resolution.
+Lead counsel for Intertrust in two patent interferences and the subsequent appeal to N.D.
+California involving patents and applications relating to digital rights management.
+Obtained several successful judgments before the Board of Patent Appeals and Interferences in favor of Intertrust, including a finding of inequitable conduct by opponent, resulting in favorable resolution.

-- Defended Financial Fusion, Inc. and FedEx Corporate Services against claims of infringement by Ablaise, Inc. relating to online banking software and Internet website technology in patent infringement actions filed in the Northern District of California, Western District of Tennessee, and the District of Columbia.
+- Defended Financial Fusion, Inc. and FedEx Corporate Services against claims of infringement by Ablaise, Inc. relating to online banking software and Internet website technology in patent infringement actions filed in the N.D.
+California, W.D.
+Tennessee, and the D. Columbia.

 - Integrated Cir.
 Sys. v.
 Winbond Electronics and Silicon Storage Technology, Inc. v.
 Winbond Electronics (N.D.
 Cal.).
 Represented Winbond Electronics in multiple patent litigations involving semiconductor chip technologies and products, such as non-volatile flash and EPROM memory.